 As a professional filmmaker, Foster is often encumbered with huge amounts of gear.
 To be going with a powerful piece of technology that discreetly fit in one hand, he says, was liberating.
 Not only in terms of weight, but also visibility.

 He recalls, at one point, using the Osmo/X5 on a car mount.
 The small rig was unobtrusive – and he was sitting in the back seat of the car, controlling the camera with his phone.
 Cyclists, pedestrians, and other drivers were unaware of his presence, allowing him to invisibly capture scenes without in any way altering them.

-“The OSMO and the X5 is really a pretty killer combo, where you’re packing a lot of punch with the camera that you’re using,” he says.
+“The OSMO and the X5 are really a pretty killer combo, where you’re packing a lot of punch with the camera that you’re using,” he says.
 “You wind up with a similar look to using, say, a Ronin yet at the same time you can be completely unobtrusive.
 I looked like a tourist the entire time…I could very easily get into places that wouldn’t have been so simple with a really large setup.”

 Thankfully for us, he did.

 “I think one of the things with the edit, and the approach to the edit, was (to convey) just how busy and how much of an assault on all of your senses India can really be,” he says.
 Shooting at 1920×1080 and 60 fps, Foster deliberately pushed his shutter speed – and for a specific reason.